 Local agencies supply the name of the county in which they are located.

-Specify the last month (and year) of the calendar quarter being reported.
+Specify the the calendar quarter and year being reported.

-Use one of the blocks provided, and supplemental pages if necessary, to identify each employee who lobbied on behalf of the agency during the quarter being reported.
+Use one of the blocks provided to identify each employee who lobbied on behalf of the agency during the quarter being reported.
 Supply all the information requested: name, job title, annual salary, percentage of time spent lobbying during the quarter, and a description of the issues concerning which the person lobbied.
 Include bill and WAC numbers when appropriate.
 A statement to the effect that the person lobbied on all matters of interest to the agency is NOT sufficient.
 Be brief, but as specific as possible.

-If any employee who lobbied spent over $25 of non-public funds in connection with lobbying - for gifts, entertainment, meals, refreshments, or political contributions for public officials or employees - check the box provided and supply the name of the person making the expenditure, the source of the funds, the date, amount, purpose, and name of person benefited by each expenditure.
+If any employee who lobbied spent over $25 of non-public funds in connection with lobbying — for gifts, entertainment, meals, or refreshments for public officials or employees — supply the name of the person making the expenditure, the source of the funds, the date, amount, purpose, and name of person benefited by each expenditure.
 Include the same information for any elected official who lobbied on behalf of the agency and spent over $25 of non-public funds for lobbying related expenses.